 Analysis: I love to see what different performances do with the chorus.
 The Greek chorus is a part of theater that has no equivalent in most modern productions.
-They are usually a group of people, who function both as characters in the play and as narrators.
+They are usually a group of people that functions both as a bunch of characters in the play and, collectively, as the Narrator.
 In their narrator portions, they speak lines all together, stories or songs that are tied to the story, but are really pieces in themselves.
 It’s difficult to bind those roles in a way that isn’t distracting to a modern audience.

 The director’s decisions for the chorus worked well.
 The strangeness of their performance, rather than jarring us, set the audience at ease; we weren’t supposed to completely understand these part-human beings.
 We were only supposed to listen and watch.

 Observation: We all agreed that our most heartfelt sympathy was for Clytemnestra, wife of Agamemnon and mother of Iphigenia.
 At first, I expected not to like her.
 Perhaps unexpected care for her is more powerful.

 Question: Why did I feel more sorry for her than I did for Iphigenia and Agamemnon, the two who are faced with and nobly accept their cruel lots in life in order to promote the greater good?

 Analysis: Clytemnestra is certainly a selfish character.
 From her first scene, when she’s planning Iphigenia’s wedding, she isn’t thinking about Iphigenia; she’s thinking only about her own role as Mother of the Bride.
 When she discovers her husband’s awful plan to sacrifice their daughter for the good of the Greek army, she is angry mostly because he manipulated her.
 When she pleads with Agamemnon to reconsider, she reminds him of all the pain he’s put her through; how can he put her through more?